-XawTextPosition Replace(w, start, end, text)

-XawTextPosition start, end;
+XawTextPosition Replace(w, start, end, text) Widget w; XawTextPosition start, end; XawTextBlock text;

-XawTextBlock \text;

-start Specifies the position of the first character to be removed from the text buffer.

-This is also the location to begin inserting the new text.

-end Specifies the position immediately after the last character to be removed from the text buffer.

-text Specifies the text to be added to the text source.

-This function can return any of the following values:

-XawEditDone The text replacement was successful.
+W Specifies the TextSrc object. start Specifies the position of the first character to be removed from the text buffer.
+This is also the location to begin inserting the new text. end Specifies the position immediately after the last character to be removed from the text buffer. text Specifies the text to be added to the text source.
+This function can return any of the following values: XawEditDone The text replacement was successful.
+XawPositionError The edit mode is XawtextAppend and start is not the last character of the source.

-XawPositionError

-The edit mode is XawtextAppend and start is not the last character of the source.